Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework: Preliminaries

 Given a Hilbert complex $(W,d)$, the operator $L = dd^* + d^*d$, $W^k \rightarrow W^{k}$ will be referred to as the \emph{abstract Hodge Laplacian}.
 For $f\in W^k$, the Hodge Laplacian problem can be formulated as the problem of finding $u \in W^k$ such that

-The above formulation has undesirable properties from a computation perspective.
-The finite element spaces $V^k \cap V^*_k$ can be difficult to implement, and the problem will not be well-posed in the presence of a non-trivial harmonic space, $\mathfrak{H}^k$.
-In order to circumvent these issues, a well posed (cf.~\cite{AFW06, AFW10}) \emph{mixed formulation of the abstract Hodge Laplacian} is introduced as the problem of finding $( \sigma, u, p ) \in V^{k-1} \times V^k \times \mathfrak{H}^k$, such that:
+A necessary condition for the solution to exsit is $f\perp\mathfrak{H}^{k}$.
+The above formulation has undesirable properties from a computational perspective.
+The finite element spaces $V^k \cap V^{*}_k$ is difficult to construct, and the problem will not be well-posed in the presence of a non-trivial harmonic space $\mathfrak{H}^k$.
+In order to circumvent these issues, a well-posed (cf.~\cite{AFW06, AFW10}) \emph{mixed formulation of the abstract Hodge Laplacian} is introduced as the problem of finding $( \sigma, u, p ) \in V^{k-1} \times V^k \times \mathfrak{H}^k$, such that: